THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 Do sprinkles go on cookies before or after baking?

-You can definitely change up the recipe and add sprinkles into the mixture before baking.
-This will change the taste of the soft sugar cookies slightly.
+You can change up the recipe and add sprinkles into the mixture before baking.
+Doing this will change the taste of the soft sugar cookies slightly.
 Otherwise, you can add the sprinkles on top after frosting them to add a colorful touch.

 How to make soft sugar cookies?

-- First make the cookies by mixing the dry ingredients together and set aside.
+- First, make the cookies by mixing the dry ingredients and set aside.
 Next, beat the butter and sugar together until soft.
 Then, beat in eggs one at a time and then add in the vanilla.

 - Next, add in dry ingredients and mix until combined.
 Then cover the dough with plastic wrap and chill for 1 hour.